boomerdigital/solidus_user_roles/README.md

 SolidusUserRoles
 =====================

-SolidusUserRoles gives an admin the ability to create roles for their employees to restrict or allow access to certain sections in the admin panel.
+SolidusUserRoles gives an admin the ability to create custom roles for their employees to restrict or allow access to certain sections in the admin panel.

 Installation
 ------------